 Timeliness: Data are supplied by each organisation twice a year, with census dates in June and December.
 The period of data covered varies by indicator.
-For the December 2018 period, the census date was 31 December 2018 and covered, depending on the indicator, either: 6 months up to the census date, that is, from 1 July 2018 to 31 December 2018, or 12 months up to the census date, that is, from 1 January 2018 to 31 December 2018, or 24 months up to the census date, that is, from 1 January 2017 to 31 December 2018, or 2, 3 or 5 years up to the census date (for cervical screening only).
+For the December 2019 period, the census date was 31 December 2019 and covered, depending on the indicator, either: 6 months up to the census date, that is, from 1 July 2019 to 31 December 2019, or 12 months up to the census date, that is, from 1 January 2019 to 31 December 2019, or 24 months up to the census date, that is, from 1 January 2018 to 31 December 2019, or 2, 3 or 5 years up to the census date (for cervical screening only).
 The national reporting dataset cannot be compiled until the Department of Health closes off data submission and submitted data are cleaned and finalised.
-Up to that date, the AlHW works with organisations to resolve errors or, if unresolved data quality issues remained, to flag the data for exclusion from the national reporting dataset.
-For the December 2018 collection, data submission started 1 January and data were finalised 23 March 2019.
-Data from the national reporting dataset were released to submitting organisations (via organisation specific reports) 6 June 2019.
-Data from the national reporting dataset were released via the AIHW website 30 June 2020.
-Accessibility: Data from December 2018 are published in Aboriginal and Torres Strait Islander- specific primary health care: results from the OSR and nKPI collections.
+Up to that date, the AIHW works with organisations to resolve errors or, if unresolved data quality issues remained, to flag the data for exclusion from the national reporting dataset.
+For the December 2019 collection, data submission started 1 January and data were finalised 31 March 2020.
+Data from the national reporting dataset were released to submitting organisations (via organisation specific reports) 27 May 2020.
+Data from the national reporting dataset were released via the AIHW website 17 September 2020.
+Accessibility: Data from December 2019 are published in Aboriginal and Torres Strait Islander- specific primary health care: results from the OSR and nKPI collections.
 Users can request data not available online or in reports via email to dataquality@aihw.gov.au or via the AIHW data request system (noting the release of data are subject to restrictions and requests that take longer than half an hour to compile are charged for on a cost-recovery basis).
 Interpretability: Metadata relating to the nKPI collection is available in the METeOR indicator set and NBEDS for the collection.
 Information is also available via the Technical appendix and supplementary data tables of the associated report.
-Relevance: The scope of the nKPI collection is organisations receiving funding under the Indigenous Australian's Health Programme (IAHP).
+Relevance: The scope of the nKPI collection is organisations receiving funding under the Indigenous Australians' Health Programme (IAHP).
 Most organisations are Indigenous-specific primary health care organisations, however, a small number of organisations that receive funding only for maternal and child health services are also included in the collection (termed MCH organisations).
-MCH organisations generally only provide valid data for a subset of indicators, and the indicators they provide data for, as well as the quality of that data, vary over time.
-The December 2018 collection included 20 MCH organisations.
-Overall, these organisations provided valid data for all indicators except PI21, although not all organisations provided valid data for each indicator.
-One MCH organisation reported against child and maternal indicators only.
+MCH organisations are only required to report on a subset of indicators and this varies over time.
+The December 2019 collection included 24 MCH organisations.
+Overall, these organisations provided valid data for PI01, PI02, PI03 (child and adult), PI04, PI11 and PI13, although not all organisations provided valid data for each indicator.
+Twenty MCH organisations reported against child and maternal health indicators only.
 For almost all indicators, data relate to Indigenous regular clients of that organisation.
 A regular client is defined as someone who has visited a particular organisation 3 or more times in the last 2 years.
 The exception are the 2 indicators relating to birthweight of Indigenous babies (PI01 and PI02) which relate to all Indigenous babies with a record at the organisation (as many babies will not have visited a health service organisation 3 times in the last 2 years).
-The census date for the December 2018 collection is 31 December 2018 and data cover various periods from 6 months to 5 years prior to the census date, depending on the indicator (see also Timeliness).
+The census date for the December 2019 collection is 31 December 2019 and data cover various periods from 6 months to 5 years prior to the census date, depending on the indicator (see also Timeliness).
 Data are available at the national, state/territory and remoteness area levels.
 Geographic information is recorded based on the physical address of the main site of the organisation.
 This is used for analysis at jurisdictional and remoteness level.